pablojosecodes/book-review/content/ml/cv/Practical Assignments/Classifiers.md

     - loss: Scalar giving the loss
     - dx: Gradient of the loss with respect to x
     """
 ```
+---
 #### Answer

+1. Get the probabilities assigned to the correct predictions (ensure the shape is correct for broadcasting)
+2. Calculate the margins
+3. Use margins to calculate loss
+4. Calculate the gradient of loss wrt x (remember the SVM loss equation)
+	1. Remember how to calculate the correct index’s equation
+---

 ```python
 def svm_loss(x, y):